All Episodes

 I just want you to be aware of it.

-The media is in full fledged destroy mode.
+The media is in full-fledged destroy mode.

 They're out to destroy Sarah Palin.

-All of these, you know what the top four emailed stories in the New York Times, as they say today are?
+All of these, you know what the top four emailed stories in the New York Times, as they say today, are the top four emailed stories, or maybe even five, all have to do with Sarah Palin.

-Nobody apparently who reads the New York Times is emailing or reading their stories on the economy on this crisis on this doomsday.
+Nobody, apparently, who reads the New York Times is emailing or reading their stories on the economy on this crisis, on this doomsday.

 It's all about Sarah Palin.

-You're gonna have to gut it up.
+You're going to have to gut it up.

-Now, last week, and it was evidence in the debate, they just McCain had three or four chances to end Obama's campaign Friday night.
+Now, last week, and it was evidence in the debate, they just, McCain had three or four chances to end Obama's campaign Friday night.

 He had, how about when Obama was saying nobody's talking about losing in Iraq?